Skip to Content

 2. utilize lids, plugs, or other effective means when storing and transporting materials;

-3. off-site disposal of all materials (e.g., empty chemical containers, unused or leftover chemicals or materials, yard waste, trash, etc.) from the university to the contractor’s facility.
+3. dispose of all materials off-site (e.g., empty chemical containers, unused or leftover chemicals or materials, yard waste, trash) from the university to the contractor’s facility.
 Disposal of materials in on-campus dumpsters or the sanitary sewer is prohibited;

 4. keep spill response supplies onsite and available for incidental spill cleanup; and

-5. disposal of materials (e.g., chemicals, cleaners, adhesives, paints, yard waste, etc.) to the ground, storm drains, or waters of the state is strictly prohibited.
+5. dispose of materials (e.g., chemicals, cleaners, adhesives, paints, yard waste, etc.) to the ground, storm drains, or waters of the state is strictly prohibited.

 2. These standards are required for all Texas State departments, as well as outside contractors who perform work on campus, and are subject to random inspection by Texas State at any time.